Greenbank

 What is the average family size?

-Families in the suburb of Greenbank have an average of 1.8 children, matching the Greater Brisbane average of N/A. This influences local demand for child-related services and larger family homes.
+Families in the suburb of Greenbank have an average of 1.8 children, slightly above the Greater Brisbane average of 1.5.
+This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of Greenbank?

 Marriage patterns reveal 52.3% of the adult population are currently married, while 33.5% have never married.
-This compares to N/A% married and N/A% never married across Greater Brisbane.
+This compares to 45.0% married and 38.4% never married across Greater Brisbane.

 How significant are single-person households?

-Single-person households represent 12.0% of all households in the suburb of Greenbank, similar to the regional average of N/A%.
+Single-person households represent 12.0% of all households in the suburb of Greenbank, notably lower than the regional average of 23.6%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?